Updated for 2026

 It depends!
 There are no dedicated dog-friendly beaches in this vicinity; however, there’s a dog-friendly beach in Panama City Beach about 30 minutes away.
 In my experience, I’ve found that some places are more dog-friendly than others.
 Read through this guide on dog-friendly attractions on 30A.

-You can elope on almost any public access beach in South Walton County!
+You can easily elope on almost any public access beach in South Walton County!
 However, you’re unable to elope on Rosemary Beach or Alys Beach without meeting certain criteria (that aren’t in favor of eloping couples).
-But if you want to have the gulf coast as your backdrop, I’ll help you find a place that feels right.
+Want more location ideas?
+Read through my guide on 30A elopement location!

 Still overwhelmed by the process?
 Let me show you how easy this can be through my elopement experience ↓

-You deserve a day that feels like you.
+You deserve a day that feels effortless and fun.
 My 30A elopement experience is built to be easy, intentional, and 100% tailored to your vibe.
 That’s why every package includes:

-Whether you want to hike to a dune lake, swim in the Gulf, boat to a secret island, or sip champagne on a balcony overlooking Rosemary Beach, I’m here to make it happen.
+Whether you want to hike to a dune lake, swim in the Gulf, boat to a secret island, or sip champagne on a balcony overlooking Rosemary Beach, I’m here to help you make it happen and capture every moment.

 If you’re dreaming of a luxe 30A elopement designed with you in mind, I’d love to help you plan and capture the entire adventure.
 From choosing the perfect location to helping you find the best cocktail bars, I’m here to make your day stress-free and epic!
 Reach out today to learn more about my Florida elopement experience and let’s start planning the panhandle elopement of your dreams!

 I’m here to help you every step of the way.
-Whether you’re dreaming of a beachside ceremony, a boat adventure, or a cozy indoor elopement, I’ll make sure your day is amazing.
+Whether you’re dreaming of a beachside ceremony, a boat adventure, or a cozy indoor elopement, I’ll help you create a day that’s seamless yet fun and capture every moment.

 Love the sound of this experience?
 Reach out today and let’s build the 30A elopement you’ve been dreaming about ↓